vxcall/Dainsleif/README.md

 I've already been supporting a few hacks but unfortunately they're really like...under construction.

 Each of them could work correctly yet when they are on concurrently with others, they sometimes malfunction.
 I'll fix it shortly.

 ## Aimbot

 If you turn it on, it will automatically lock aim at a closest enemy unless you step really away from him.
 When you are away enough from enemies you get the control of angle back.

-- [ ] Create an unawareness zone that doesn't affect to croshair movement.
-- [x] Check if bDormant is true
-- [x] Aiming smoother rather than instantly stick crosshair to the target
-- [x] Require more humanistic way to aim
-- [x] Aim at closest enemy based on the position of crosshair not physical distance so that user can move their angle most of the time

 ## Glow hack